pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 Based in the shadowy city of Shadowspire located above Naruun's prison, they perform dark rituals and sacrifices to please their malevolent deity.
 Their ultimate goal is to free Naruun from his prison so he can spread his influence across the world.

 To achieve this end, they have developed a magical bomb capable of causing widespread destruction as a means to offer a massive sacrifice to their god.
-This act threatens not only countless innocent lives but also risks unleashing an ancient evil upon the Basin.
+This act threatens not only countless innocent lives but also risks unleashing an ancient evil upon [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]].

 Many members of The Shaddowhammer are lost souls searching for purpose or seeking revenge on those who have wronged them.
 They believe that through serving Naruun, they will be rewarded with eternal life or granted other desires such as bringing back lost loved ones from death.

-> [!seed] Adventure Hook: The party uncovers information about a plot by The Shaddowhammer to unleash their devastating magical bomb on a major city in the Basin.
+> [!seed] Adventure Hook: The party uncovers information about a plot by The Shaddowhammer to unleash their devastating magical bomb on a major city in [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]].
 They must race against time to infiltrate Shadowspire and prevent this catastrophe from occurring while battling fanatical cultists along the way.

 ## The Gifted